RandyFoo07/google-homepage/README.md

 # google-homepage
-Deconstruct and rebuild the google home page and a search result page.
+Deconstruct and rebuild the google home page.

 ## Outcomes

-### google home page
 #### HTML5
 * Familiarize with the HTML document layout
 * Create a nav bar using unordered lists and links